 Elizabeth W. Giorgis received her PhD in the History of Art and Visual Studies from Cornell University in 2010 and her Masters in Museum Studies from New York University in 2004.
-She is a member of the editorial board for Transition Magazine, North East African Studies (NEAS) and for Ethiopian Journal of Social Sciences (EJSS).
-She is an advisory editorial board member for Journal for Critical African Studies, Callaloo Art and contributing editor for Comparative Studies of South Asia, Africa and the Middle East (CSSAAME).
+She served as the director of the Institute of Ethiopian Studies, the Dean of the College of Performing and Visual Art and the director of the Modern Art Museum: Gebre Kristos Desta Center at Addis Ababa University.
+She is the author of several publications.
+She is also a member of the editorial board for Transition Magazine, Northeast African Studies journal (NEAS) and the Ethiopian Journal of Social Science and Humanities (EJOSSAH).
+She is an advisory editorial board member for the Journal for Critical African Studies (JCAS), Callaloo Art and contributing editor for Comparative Studies of South Asia, Africa and the Middle East (CSSAAME).

 She is a recipient of several fellowships including The Ali Mazrui Senior Fellowship for Global African Studies at The Africa Institute, Distinguished Visiting Scholar at Brown University, a Visiting Professor at the Academy of Fine Art in Vienna and a fellow at the Rockefeller Bellagio Center Resident Fellows Program in Italy.
 Her book Modernist Art in Ethiopia (2019, Ohio University Press) is the first comprehensive monographic study of Ethiopian visual modernism within a broader social and intellectual history.